d-ronnqvist/d-ronnqvist.github.com/_posts/2013-06-06-custom-scenekit-geometry.md

 </figure>
 <figcaption>The first rendering of the custom geometry.
 It's all black.</figcaption>

-The problem with our geometry is that is has no normals so when light from the light sources hit our surface we can’t calculate the angle to determine how lit that up it should become.
+The problem with our geometry is that is has no normals so when light from the light sources hit our surface we can’t calculate the angle to determine how lit up it should become.
 One of the other kinds of geometry sources we could create was a _source with normals_.
 It is created just like the source with vertices but first we need some normals.

 # Normals